medazzo/sbr-generator/README.md

 ```

 ## How it's Works

-Starting from defined entity's , entity's , controller's ,repository's will be generated
+Starting from defined entity's , entity's , controller's ,repository's will be generated.

 # Next steps

 ## generate tests